W1LMS/dmr-master-server/README.md

     sudo apt install -y git

-To download and install the software, I recommend running the following command from a sub-folder in your home directory (i.e.`~/Downloads`), or `/tmp`:
+To download and install the software, I recommend running the following command from a sub-folder in your home directory (i.e.`~/Downloads`), or the `/tmp` folder:

     git clone https://github.com/W1LMS/dmr-master-server.git
     cd dmr-master-server